propelledanalytics/SparkSQL.jl/docs/index.md

 # SparkSQL.jl
 <https://github.com/propelledanalytics/SparkSQL.jl>

+# Purpose
+SparkSQL.jl is software that enables developers to use the Julia programming language with the Apache Spark data processing engine.

 Submits *Structured Query Language* (SQL), *Data Manipulation Language* (DML) and *Data Definition Language* (DDL) statements to Apache Spark.
 Has functions to move data from Spark into Julia DataFrames and Julia DataFrame data into Spark.

+SparkSQL.jl delivers advanced features like dynamic horizontal autoscaling that scale compute nodes to match workload requirements.

 ### Use Case
-Apache Spark is one of the world's most popular open source big data processing engines.
-Spark supports programming in Java, Scala, Python, SQL, and R.
+Apache Spark is one of the world’s most ubiquitous open-source big data processing engines.
+Spark’s distributed processing power enables it to process very large datasets.
+Apache Spark runs on many platforms and hardware architectures including those used by large enterprise and government.
-This package enables Julia programs to utilize Apache Spark for structured data processing using SQL.

-The design goal of this package is to enable Julia centric programming using Apache Spark with just SQL.
-There are only 8 functions.
-No need to use Java, Scala, Python or R.  Work with Spark data all from within Julia.
-The SparkSQL.jl package uses the Dataset APIs internally giving Julia users the performance benefit of Spark's catalyst optimizer and tungsten engine.
-The earlier Spark RDD API is not supported.
+Released in 2012, Julia is a modern programming language ideally suited for data science and machine learning workloads.
+Expertly designed, Julia is a highly performant language.
+It sports multiple-dispatch, auto-differentiation and a rich ecosystem of packages.

+SparkSQL.jl provides the functionality that enables using Apache Spark and Julia together for tabular data.
+With SparkSQL.jl, Julia is the most advanced software tooling for data science and machine learning work on Spark.

-This package is for structured and semi-structured data in Data Lakes, Lakehouses (Delta Lake) on premise and in the cloud.
+This package is for structured and semi-structured data in Data Lakes, Lakehouses (Delta Lake, Iceberg) on premise and in the cloud.

 # Available Functions
 Use ? in the Julia REPL to see help for each function.